-At that same period, Jack Sels brings up his grand orchestra " BOP-AFRO-CUBAIN" similar to that of Dizzy Gillespie, where he plays the baritone sax.
+At that same period, Jack Sels sets up his large orchestra " BOP-AFRO-CUBAIN" similar to that of Dizzy Gillespie, where he plays the baritone sax.

 End 1949 he is hired to play with the "Jump College" orchestra.

-Later on he accompanied American celebrities such as Sydney Bechet, Roy Eldridge, James Moody, Kenny Clarke, Bud Clayton... as well as all the known Europeans of the time.
+Later on he accompanied American celebrities such as Sydney Bechet, Roy Eldridge, James Moody, Kenny Clarke, Bud Clayton... as well as many known Europeans of the time.

-Member of the "Chamber Music Orchestra" of Jack Sels, as barytone sax player, he meets Alex Scorier, Paul Dubois, Jhonny Dover, Roger Vanhaverbeke.
+Member of the "Chamber Music Orchestra" of Jack Sels, as a baritone sax player, he meets Alex Scorier, Paul Dubois, Johnny Dover, Roger Vanhaverbeke.